 So now that we know how much interior painting costs if you’re going to DIY it, let’s compare that to the average cost to paint a room if you were going to hire it out.

-This data is based on nearly 50,000 actual costs reported by its members, so it is safe to say that it is pretty accurate.
+This data is based on over 50,000 actual costs reported by its members, so it is safe to say that it is pretty accurate.

 The prices that a painter will quote for painting a room will vary for a number of factors, including: